Druschga/LiftED/img/blocks/README.md

 Recommended size: ~1600px wide, JPG, optimized for web.

 Note: "Meals" is currently hooked to an existing image at `/img/meals/chicken-rice-bowl.png`.
-If you add `meals.jpg` here, update `landing.css` (or tell me and I'll switch it).
+If you add `meals.jpg` here, update the `styles.css` section for `.feature-card.block--meals` (or tell me and I'll switch it).